ewongma/pyEVA/README.md

 to the `EICplots` folder under `classifier`.
 In `output` there should be a .csv named `FinalTable.csv` with the results of the analysis, and a .csv called `PredictionOutcomes.csv` with  Boolean values for the data input.

+## Demo Data

+We offer a set of data used for the demonstrations in the video [here](https://drive.google.com/file/d/1F0HT7un4FBexkrLDgj3NhVJDVwSnqyqG/view?usp=sharing)

 ## Contacts

 For any issues or suggestions, please contact Tao Huan (thuan@chem.ubc.ca)